antble/antble.github.io/_posts/others/2025-03-07-spark-of-genius.md

 - The nature of the objects or concepts combined alters the outcome.
 - learning to create patterns is therefore one of the keys to innovating in every discipline, and it is wise to learn this skill early on.
   - <mark>you can do this easily in writing by taking very limited number of words and exploring all the possible ways to making sense with them. </mark>
-    - i do this alot during my note taking
 - invention is the process of putting together these components in a new way -- that is, devising a novel pattern from them.
 - makinig patterns for oneself is a lot more fun than memorizing -- and a lot more valuable.
   - Teasing apart one pattern and composing another requires real understanding of the basic elements of phenomena and processes.